FOR SPREAD BETTING AND CFD TRADING

 13.10 Without prejudice to any part of this Agreement, InterTrader shall be entitled to require the settlement of all open positions at any time and with immediate effect.
 Such settlement shall be made at the prevailing InterTrader quote (our quote) for each trade at the time of settlement or at the first such time that such a settlement may be practicably made.
 The settlement amount in respect of each open position shall be calculated by InterTrader at its sole discretion as the difference between the opening value of each trade and its value on the settlement price.

 13.11 For the avoidance of doubt, we shall be entitled at any time to deduct, without notice or recourse to you, any monies deposited in or credited to your account in error by us or on our behalf.

-14.1 There will be occasions in the course of our relationship when InterTrader’s interests may conflict with the best interests of its customers.
+14.4 There may be occasions in the course of our relationship when InterTrader’s interests may conflict with the interests of its customers.
 InterTrader recognises that there is the risk that, under certain circumstances, directors (including non-executive directors), employees, associates, consultants or any other person directly or indirectly related to it may hold interests, financial or otherwise, and benefits that may be in conflict with the best interests of the customers and as a consequence may damage the interests of the customers.
 Depending on the exact nature of any such conflicts, we will take action to mitigate the impact of the conflict.
 This may include implementing controls to manage the conflict by controlling or preventing the exchange of information, and/or involve the appropriate segregation of duties.
 Where appropriate, where we consider the other means of preventing or managing conflicts are insufficient, we will disclose the nature and/or source of any conflict prior to undertaking the relevant business or transaction with you.